 In addition to our natural gas pipelines, we own and operate a natural gas treating facility (the "Central Treating Facility") located in Rio Blanco County, Colorado.
-This facility can treat up to 200 MMcf/d of natural gas and serves Exxon Mobil Corporation's ("ExxonMobil") producing properties in the Piceance Basin.
-Natural gas delivered to the Central Treating Facility by ExxonMobil is treated to remove impurities and transported to our Meeker gas plant for further processing.
+This facility can treat up to 200 MMcf/d of natural gas and serves producing properties in the Piceance Basin.
+Natural gas delivered to the Central Treating Facility is treated to remove impurities and transported to our Meeker gas plant for further processing.